-With mixer on low, gradually add flour mixture in three additions, alternating with two additions buttermilk.
+With mixer on low, gradually add flour mixture in 3 additions, alternating with 2 additions buttermilk.
 Beat in vanilla, then fold in lemon mixture.

 Transfer batter to pan and bake until deep golden brown and a toothpick inserted in center comes out with a few moist crumbs attached, 35 to 40 minutes.
 Let cool in pan on a wire rack, 20 minutes.
 Remove cake from pan and let cool completely on rack.
 Dust with confectioners' sugar and serve with raspberries and cream, if desired.